Shabeertsy/short-story-write-AI/README.md

 Short Story writer using open ai

 ## users can add character and detials
-## generate stroy  using character id or name
+## generate story  using character id or name

 endpoints